csgray/cs372-git/README.md

 15. Finished up this explanation, fixed the grammar and formatting, committed it, and pushed it!
 Done!

 ![Screenshot of the Git Network diagram showing the branch history](https://raw.githubusercontent.com/csgray/cs372-git/master/network.jpg "It's nothing special, but it does show what happened.")

+## Part C: Three Git Commands
+### git reset --hard \<commit ID>
+This _kind of_ defeats the purpose of Git, so it isn't officially recommended - but there's been times when I've needed to destroy stuff.
+This command does it.
+It irrevocably rolls your repository, meaning all the files in your local directory, back to whatever state it had at that commit ID (which you get from examining git log).
+The changes are gone.
+The commits are gone.
+It's like everything that happened after that commit never happened.

+If you use "git reset --hard HEAD" it blows away all the changes to your files since your last commit.
+Which is still kind of scary but nice for when your code has gone pear-shaped and you want a fresh start with something that worked.

+### git clean
+This command gets rid of everything in your repository that shouldn't be there, meaning everything that shows up under "untracked files" when you check "git status".
+Stuff deleted by Git doesn't go to the Recycle Bin, so make sure you really want to delete it.
+This command has some useful flags.

+**-d** will delete untracked directories in addition to files.

+**-f** means "force" or "Yes, really, delete all the things.
+I mean it."
+You'll probably have to use this if you haven't modified your configuration file to change "clean.requireFalse" to false.

+**-i** starts "interactive mode" where instead of deleting things automatically Git will present you with options to delete them all, ask for each file, delete according to a filter, select multiple files to delete, quit, or displayhelp.

+**-n** shows you what will be deleted if you run that command again without "-n" but doesn't actually delete anything.

+**-q** means "quiet" so Git won't tell you which files you just deleted.
+Otherwise it displays a list of "Removing..."

+**-e /<pattern>** means "exclude" and lets you specify additional files to ignore according to some pattern.
+Usually, the only files Git spares are those you tell it to in .gitignore.
+This lets you tell it to ignore a bunch of other files as well.

+**-x** means "delete everything untracked" including all the things on .gitignore.
+No files are spared.

+**-X** only deletes the stuff that is on .gitignore.

+If you really hate all of the stuff cluttering up your repository, try "git clean -xdf" which deletes all ignored files, all untracked directories, really, no second chances.

+### git cherry-pick \<commit ID>
+This command lets you be very selective about what you merge into your code.
+Rather than do an entire branch all at once, it lets you merge individual commits.
+Each commit that is added to your code also gets its own commit on your branch, instead of one large merge commit, so you can even progressively roll things back.

+This command has a _lot_ of options, so you should check them all out at https://git-scm.com/docs/git-cherry-pick